-The Temperature Sensors Information page displays the status and readings of the temperature probes on the entire chassis (chassis, servers, IOMs, and iKVM).
+The Temperature Sensors Status page displays the status and readings of the temperature probes on the entire chassis (chassis and servers).

 NOTE: The temperature probes value cannot be edited.
-Any change beyond the threshold will generate an alert that will cause the fan speed to vary.
-For example, if the CMC ambient temperature probe exceeds threshold, the speed of the fans on the chassis increase.
+Any change beyond the threshold generates an alert that causes the fan speed to vary.
+For example, if the CMC ambient temperature probe exceeds threshold, the speed of the fans on the chassis increases.